tosiron/jazznet/Pattern Generator/README.md

 Progressions can be generated using the [`generateProgressions.py`](generateProgressions.py) file.
 Roman numerals (I/i to VII/vii) must be used to specify the chords separated by '-' (dash).
 Without any extentions/alterations, basic triads are generated.
 Chords can also be extended or altered by specifying a supported alteration (see table below) separated by a comma between the chord and the alteration.
 Note that only 3- and 4-chord progressions are currently supported.

-Name: A short descriptive name.
+A short descriptive name must also be provided as the final argument.

 **Example** Generate the 2-5-1 progression with the 2 altered by the 7 flat 5 (i.e., min7b5) and the 1 as a major 7, named "ii-V-I".